Schwarzschild metric: Formulation

 The radial coordinate turns out to have physical significance as the "proper distance between two events that occur simultaneously relative to the radially moving geodesic clocks, the two events lying on the same radial coordinate line".

 The Schwarzschild solution is analogous to a classical Newtonian theory of gravity that corresponds to the gravitational field around a point particle.

 Even at the surface of the Earth, the corrections to Newtonian gravity are only one part in a billion.
+However, this is enough for the metric to be used to correct for gravitational time dilation in the Global Positioning System.

 History

 The Schwarzschild solution is named in honour of Karl Schwarzschild, who found the exact solution in 1915 and published it in January 1916, a little more than a month after the publication of Einstein's theory of general relativity.

 It was the first exact solution of the Einstein field equations other than the trivial flat space solution.
 Schwarzschild died shortly after his paper was published, as a result of a disease (thought to be pemphigus) he developed while serving in the German army during World War I.